PlantEcology/FSMM/README.md

 ```

 ## Data Format
-Data should be organized in a CSV file with trees in rows (tree10000.csv is an example data set with 10,000 trees).
-The function will add mortality probability, mortality prediction (0,1 based on a threshold), and mortality year (1-3 after data year, not included by default) columns to the data file.
+Data should be organized trees in rows (tree10000 provided as example data set with 10,000 trees).
+The function will add mortality probability, mortality prediction (0,1 based on a threshold), and mortality year (1-3 after data year, not included by default) columns to the data output.
 Required data for models vary, however, bark splits and DBH are required for all models.

 Tree = unique tree ID